lauirene/cse428/README.md

 ```
 If you encounter the pytorch imcompatible with cuda, please check [pytorch_site](https://pytorch.org/get-started/previous-versions/) to select ``pytorch=1.8.1`` version that is compatible with your cuda version. <br>
 You can check the cuda version of your server with ``nvidia-smi`` or ``nvcc -V`` to check your cuda version.
-Then you can run the recommended installation command from the website in this environment.
+Then you can run the recommended installation command from the website in this environment (recommend ``pip`` command).
 After this, please run following command to configure timm
 ```
 pip install timm==0.3.2